gitlabhq/gitlabhq/doc/license/README.md

 # Installing your license

 To activate all GitLab Enterprise Edition functionality, you need to upload a license.
-Once you've received your (trial) license from GitLab Inc., you can upload it by signing into your GitLab instance as an admin, and navigating to Admin Area &gt; License.
+Once you've received your license from GitLab Inc., you can upload it by signing into your GitLab instance as an admin, and navigating to **Admin Area &gt; License**.

 If you've received a `.gitlab-license` file, you can upload it directly.